yt-project/yt-4.0-paper/README.md

 # Output directory containing the formatted manuscript

 The [`gh-pages`](https://github.com/yt-project/yt-3.0-paper/tree/gh-pages) branch hosts the contents of this directory at https://yt-project.github.io/yt-3.0-paper/.
+The permalink for this webpage version is https://yt-project.github.io/yt-3.0-paper/v/3670b8da7b3705bb75d2a56a3225c0e455f8373b/.
+To redirect to the permalink for the latest manuscript version at anytime, use the link https://yt-project.github.io/yt-3.0-paper/v/freeze/.

 ## Files